MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/teamcenter-baseline-content.md

 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network/): Azure Virtual Network is a service that facilitates secure communication between Azure resources, the internet, and on-premises networks.
 In a Siemens Teamcenter deployment, you can use it to create a secure network infrastructure for the Teamcenter services, allowing safe and reliable communication between them.
 - [Virtual machines](https://azure.microsoft.com/services/virtual-machines/#overview): Azure Virtual Machines is an IaaS that provides on-demand, scalable computing resources without the need for physical hardware maintenance.
 Virtual machines provide the computing infrastructure that hosts the various Teamcenter services.
-- [Azure File](https://azure.microsoft.com/products/storage/files): Azure File is a service that offers shared storage and allows you to create a hierarchical folder structure to upload files.
+- [Azure Files](https://azure.microsoft.com/products/storage/files): Azure Files is a service that offers shared storage and allows you to create a hierarchical folder structure to upload files.
 In a Teamcenter deployment, it provides shared storage space for collaboration, document management, and version control.
 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp): Azure NetApp Files is a file-storage service developed jointly by Microsoft and NetApp.
 You can use Azure NetApp Files to host and manage file-based applications of Teamcenter.
 - [Azure Active Directory](https://azure.microsoft.com/products/active-directory): Azure Active Directory provides on-premises directory synchronization and single sign-on features.
 You can use Azure Active Directory to manage and authenticate users, providing seamless access to Teamcenter services hosted on Azure.
 - [SQL Server on Azure Virtual Machines](/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview): SQL Server on Azure Virtual Machines allows SQL Server workloads to be migrated to the cloud with full code compatibility.
 You can use this service to host the Teamcenter database, providing reliable, secure, and performant data services.
-- [Network security groups](/azure/virtual-network/network-security-groups-overview): Network Security Groups are used to limit access to subnets within the Azure network.
-For a Teamcenter deployment, you use Network Security Groups to secure the network infrastructure, ensuring that only authorized traffic can access the Teamcenter resources.
+- [Network security groups](/azure/virtual-network/network-security-groups-overview): Network security groups are used to limit access to subnets within the Azure network.
+For a Teamcenter deployment, you use network security groups to secure the network infrastructure, ensuring that only authorized traffic can access the Teamcenter resources.
 - [Azure Public IP](/azure/virtual-network/ip-services/public-ip-addresses): Azure Public IP is a service that connects Azure Virtual Machines to the internet via a public IP address.
 The public IP address provides internet access to the hosted Teamcenter services, facilitating remote access and collaboration.
 - [Azure Monitor](https://azure.microsoft.com/services/monitor) : Azure Monitor provides detailed, real-time monitoring data for any Azure resource.
 You use it to monitor the performance and usage of Teamcenter services, providing vital information for maintaining and improving the deployment.
 - [Azure Key Vault](https://azure.microsoft.com/services/key-vault): Azure Key Vault is a service for securely storing and accessing secrets used by cloud apps and services.
 In a Teamcenter deployment, you use it to store sensitive information such as API keys, passwords, and certificates.